 Attacks of Raynaud's phenomenon can occur several times a day, and are often brought on or worsened by exposure to cold.
 Warmth relieves these attacks.
 In severe cases, attacks can develop regardless of the temperature.
 Severe cases may also cause open sores or damage to the skin and bones, if the circulation is cut off for too long.

-Typically, the fingers go through three color changes:
+Typically, the fingers go through three color changes (white-blue-red):

 Tingling and pain can occur in the affected regions.

-Raynaud's is very common and occurs in 3 to 5% of the general population.
+Raynaud's is very common and occurs in 3% to 5% of the general population.
 It is important to note that more than 80% of people with Raynaud's phenomenon do not have scleroderma, lupus, rheumatoid arthritis, or other serious illnesses.
+This form of Raynaud's phenomenon occurs most commonly in young women.
 Raynaud's is more likely to be a symptom of scleroderma or some other connective tissue disease if it develops after age 30, if it is severe, and if it is accompanied by other symptoms (such as skin changes and arthritis).

 Changes in bones, joints, and muscles can cause the following symptoms: